amazon-braket/amazon-braket-pennylane-plugin-python/doc/index.rst

 :Date: |today|

-This PennyLane plugin allows the Target Framework simulators/hardware to be used as PennyLane devices.

-`Target framework <https://targetframework.readthedocs.io>`_ is a full-stack Python library for doing things.
+Contains the PennyLane-Braket plugin.
+This plugin allows three AWS quantum devices to work with PennyLane: the AWS quantum simulator, as well as Rigetti and IonQ Quantum Processing Units (QPUs).

+The `Amazon Braket Python SDK  <https://github.com/aws/braket-python-sdk>`_ is an open source library that provides a framework that you can use to interact with quantum computing hardware devices through Amazon Braket.

 `PennyLane <https://pennylane.readthedocs.io>`_ is a machine learning library for optimization and automatic differentiation of hybrid quantum-classical computations.

 Features
 ========

-* List the features provided by the plugin here.
-This can include:

-* The devices made available to PennyLane, as well as any special features of the devices
+* Provides three devices to be used with PennyLane: ``braket.simulator``, ``braket.ionq``, and ``braket.rigetti``.
+These devices provide access to the AWS Quantum Simulator, IonQ QPUs, and Rigetti QPUs respectively.

+* All provided devices support most core qubit PennyLane operations.

-* The core PennyLane operations and observables supported
+* All PennyLane observables are supported with the exception of ``qml.Hermitian``.

-* Any additional operations and observables provided by the plugin
+* Provides custom PennyLane operations to cover additional Braket operations: ``V``, ``Vi``, ``ISWAP``, ``CCNOT``, ``PSWAP``, and many more.
+Every custom operation supports analytic differentiation.

+* Combine Amazon Braket with PennyLane's automatic differentiation and optimization.

-To get started with the PennyLane Strawberry Fields plugin, follow the :ref:`installation steps <installation>`, then see the :ref:`usage <usage>` page.
+To get started with the PennyLane Braket plugin, follow the :ref:`installation steps <installation>`, then see the :ref:`usage <usage>` page.

 Authors
 =======

-John Smith.
+`Josh Izaac <https://github.com/josh146>`_, `Nathan Killoran <https://github.com/co9olguy>`_

-If you are doing research using PennyLane, please cite our papers:
+If you are doing research using PennyLane, please cite these papers:

     Ville Bergholm, Josh Izaac, Maria Schuld, Christian Gogolin, and Nathan Killoran.
     *PennyLane: Automatic differentiation of hybrid quantum-classical computations.* 2018.